Philadelphia Woman, Shaidiah McNeair, Arrested After Woman Found Shot Dead In Car Outside Of Christiana Mall

 McNeair is facing manslaughter charges and possession of a firearm during the commission of a felony.

 Anyone with information regarding this incident should contact Detective Grassi with the Delaware State Police Homicide Unit by calling 302-365-8441.
-Information may also be provided by calling Delaware Crime Stoppers at 1-800-TIP-3333 or via the internet at http://www.delaware.crimestoppersweb.com.MORE NEWS: Shooting Victim Found In Car Outside Of Christiana Mall In Newark, Police Say
+Information may also be provided by calling Delaware Crime Stoppers at 1-800-TIP-3333 or via the internet at http://www.delaware.crimestoppersweb.com.MORE NEWS: Officials: 1 Dead Following Crash Involving Ambulance In Claymont, Delaware